Military teams depart Strong Memorial Hospital

 During their time in the hospitals, the teams helped with neurology, neurosurgery, and an alternative level of care units which enabled the hospital to open new beds in these units.

 “You learn how to deal with people that you never met before.
 I think that’s a skill everybody can build on.
 Military or not.
-The level of acuity in health care that you deal with here is something you can take back to the smaller military medical facilities is probably going to be the biggest press on me.” said Perry.
+The level of acuity in health care that you deal with here is something you can take back to the smaller military medical facilities is probably going to be the biggest press on me,” Perry said.